-LawBreakers was a Hero Shooter developed by Boss Key Productions, led by Cliff Bleszinski of Unreal Tournament and Gears of War fame, was published by Nexon, and was available on Steam and PlayStation 4.
+LawBreakers was a Hero Shooter developed by Boss Key Productions, led by Cliff Bleszinski, was published by Nexon, and was available on Steam and PlayStation 4.
 It released on August 8, 2017 and was shut down on September 14, 2018.

 Despite building a decent level of hype and receiving positive critical reviews, the game died on arrival as its online global player count plummeted below 1,000 players within a week of the late 2017 launch and was empty before the year ended.